-- 3. Corpus Christi has a costeffective and environmentally sustainable wastewatertreatment system that supports existing development and accommodates future growth. - Support the updating and revising of the wastewater master plans, taking into account current conditions, anticipated future growth, and compatibility with land uses and environmentally sensitive areas. - 2.
-Support improvements to meet state and federal standards where applicable. - Support an approach that establishes priorities for the replacement and correction of existing facility deficiencies and for meeting future needs. - 4.
-Promote existing and alternative uses of recycled wastewater. - 5.
-Support adequate wastewater infrastructure for infill, redevelopment and new development. - 4.
-Corpus Christi has a storm water and drainage system that is environmentally and economically sustainable. - Support the updating and revising of the storm water master plans, taking into account current conditions and anticipated future growth. - Promote natural drainage approaches ("green infrastructure") and other alternative non-structural and structural best practices for managing and treating storm water. - 3.
-Promote reduction of pollutants and litter through the use of best management practices. - 4.
-Promote economic development by reducing potential losses due to flooding and water-quality degradation. - 5.
-Support the incorporation of changes to FEMA flood zones and regulations and their impacts on storm water and land use planning. - Support the creation of a more equitable billing system for storm water services. - 7.
-Support adequate storm water infrastructure for infill, redevelopment, and new development. - All residences and businesses have a dependable, environmentally safe means to dispose of solid waste. - Support the continued operation of city and regional wastemanagement services. - 2.
-Support recycling that meets or exceeds state and regional goals in order to maximize landfill capacity. - 3.
-Support the planning for new solid waste facilities far in advance of need and identify locations that are compatible with adjacent land uses or environmentally sensitive areas.
+4. Corpus Christi has a storm water and drainage system that is environmentally and economically sustainable.
+Promote natural drainage approaches ("green infrastructure") and other alternative non-structural and structural best practices for managing and treating storm water if feasible and/or cost effective.
+[Martinez] Promote reduction of pollutants and litter in the Bay by reducing storm water discharges through the use of best management practices.
+[10/13/15 Public Comment] Promote economic development by reducing potential losses due to flooding and water-quality degradation.
+Support the incorporation of changes to Consider impacts of FEMA flood zones and federal-regulations and their impacts on storm water and land use planning.
+[Staff] 5.
+Support Review the creation of a more equitable billing system for storm water services.
+[Martinez: Reviewing a more equitable funding source for storm water services is a major policy decision and should be considered in our comprehensive plan.]
+Review the creation of a more equitable billing system for storm water services.
+[McIntyre] 6.
+Support sStorm water master planning should consider to integrate the Future Land Use Plan, taking into consideration the ultimate development of the area.
+[Magill] [Too similar to Strategy 7 below] 7.
+Support the updating and revising of tThe storm water master plans, taking system should be operated according to a Master Plan that takes into account current conditions and anticipates anticipated future growth.
+[Magill] [Move to top of list] 4.8.
+Support adequate storm water infrastructure for infill, redevelopment, and new development.
+5. All residences and businesses have a dependable, environmentally safe means to dispose of solid waste.
+Support the Ccontinued operation of providing city and regional waste-management services.
+Continue to maximize landfill capacity by supporting Support recycling that meets or exceeds state and regional goals in order to maximize landfill capacity. and pursue grant funding to meet these goals.
+[McIntyre] Support the planning for Nnew solid waste facilities should be planned far in advance of need and located-identify locations that se that they are compatible with adjacent land uses or environmentally sensitive areas.
+[Magill]